DeelakaLakpura/POINT-OF-SALES-SYSTEM/README.md

 2. Open the project in your preferred C# .NET IDE.

-3. Configure the database connection settings in the `appsettings.json` file.

-4. Build and run the application.
+3. Build and run the application.

 ## Usage